webstyle/json-rpc/README.md

 ```

 **Server Errors**
+--
 If you should like to return an error from an method request to indicate a failure.
 You can use `send_error` function and send error object.
-Error object must be [JSON RPC 2.0 error object specification](http://www.jsonrpc.org/specification#error_object)
+[JSON RPC 2.0 error object specification](http://www.jsonrpc.org/specification#error_object).
 ```js
 const { send_error } = require('./rpc');